Pramlintide (Subcutaneous route)

 Store in the refrigerator.
 Do not freeze.

-Store the unopened vial or pen-injector in the refrigerator until you are ready to use it.
-Protect the vial or pen-injector from bright light.
+Store the unopened pen-injector in the refrigerator until you are ready to use it.
+Protect it from bright light.

-A vial or pen-injector that has been used may be kept in the refrigerator or at room temperature for up to 30 days.
+An opened pen-injector may be kept in the refrigerator or at room temperature for up to 30 days.
 Throw away any medicine that has not been used after 30 days.